 Homemade Panel Saws

 A "homemade" option to a dedicated panel saw kit might be to simply use a high-quality extendable metal straight edge as a guide for your circular saw.
-These straight edges are typically available in four-foot sections but come with an insert that allows you to connect two (or potentially, more) sections end-to-end for cutting standard sheets of plywood along the longer eight-foot axis.
+These straight edges are typically available in four-foot sections but come with an insert that allows you to connect two sections end-to-end.

 The advantage over such a system is that it doesn't require you to dedicate a circular saw to the system; you simply measure the distance from the edge of the saw blade to the edge of the base of the circular saw, then offset this distance from the desired cut line and attach the straight edge to the plywood with a small C-clamp or other small woodworking clamp (we like to use the Bessey U-Style or L-Style LMU Light-duty Woodworking Clamps with the plastic pads on each edge of the clamp to prevent marring the plywood).
 With the clamp secured, you merely hold the base of the circular saw against the straight edge as you make the cut.

 One of the potential drawbacks of using a straight edge instead of a dedicated panel cutting system is that if you're not extremely careful, the blade's cutting motion can cause the base of the circular saw to stray away from the straight edge, causing an inaccurate cut.
 With a little bit of practice, we've found this setup to be just as accurate as cutting sheet goods with a table saw.